Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 What is the difference between farro and emmer?

-• In the U.S., farro and emmer are generally used interchangeably and refer to the same grain.
-In Italy, where the word farro originates, it is actually used for three different ancient wheats: einkorn (farro piccolo), emmer (farro medio), and spelt (farro grande).
-To avoid confusion, we use the more specific term emmer.
+- In Italy, where the word farro originates, it is actually used for three different ancient wheats: einkorn (farro piccolo), emmer (farro medio), and spelt (farro grande).
+So emmer is technically a specific type of farro, but in the U.S., the terms farro and emmer are generally used interchangeably and refer to the same grain.

 How can I get free shipping and discounts?